wasakredit/woocommerce-plugin/README.txt

 = 1.2.2.1 =
 * Fixed issue with TAX not being fetched properly
 * Fixed Php-notice when using new redirect widget

+= 1.2.3 =
+* Replace Monthly cost widget with updated look and feel

 == Upgrade Notice ==